shivangsagwaliya/Bank-Loan-Analytics/DAX_measures_used.md

 ## 4. Data Modeling & Parameters

-**Dynamic Measure Selector** — use for dynamic visuals where a user can switch between metrics.
+**Dynamic Measure Selector** - for dynamic visuals where a user can switch between metrics.

-> Note: The example below is a parameter-style structure (pseudo-code).
-In Power BI you might implement this using a disconnected table + SWITCH/SELECTEDVALUE pattern or using a slicer-driven measure selection technique.

 ```dax
 Select Measure = {